 Workers should emphasize the person of Jesus as they talk to the Fulani.
 Jesus is an honored prophet in Islam.
 Muslims need to learn more about Jesus as the Son of God.

-"So I (Paul) want you to know that this salvation from God has also been offered to the Gentiles, and they will accept it."
+"Therefore let it be known to you that this salvation of God has been sent to the Gentiles; they will listen."
 Acts 28:28

 Pray for this people group to hear and to accept the message of God’s salvation.